We’ve all heard the term, “You can lead a horse to water, but you can’t make him drink it.”

 Listen to It

-When your schedule and jammed a packed, and you don’t have the time to read your Bible, grab your phone and download a Bible app.
+When your schedule is jammed and packed, and you don’t have the time to read your Bible, grab your phone and download a Bible app.
 Many of them have the capability to read the text to you.
-You can listen to it on the way to work or how to the many school activities and sports that your children are in.
+You can listen to it on the way to work or to the many school activities and sports that your children are in.
 The bonus is that if your children are in the car with you, they will be enriched by hearing the Bible also.

 If you want to dive deeper into your Bible, you can do a topical study.
 A topical study is simple: you choose a topic to study.
 For example, you want to know what the Bible says about love.
 Using your concordance in the back of your Bible, you can see how many times the word love is used and specific scripture references you can look up.
 This isn’t a comprehensive list, though.
 If you are eager to get a complete list, you can invest in a Bible concordance such as Strong’s Exhaustive Concordance of the Bible.
 While using this study method gets you into scripture, be sure to read the verses before and after the one you are studying.
 This will give you a better understanding of the context and meaning.